 The Tax Assessor is responsible for the fair assessment of all property within Manalapan Township to provide for an equitable distribution of the tax burden.
 For an overview of the Tax Assessor's office, click here.

-Assessment Records Search: Sales data, ownership information, tax list history, property record cards, annual assessment postcards and more, CLICK HERE.
+Assessment Records Search: This powerful record search system allows you to search for assessed value, sales data, ownership information, tax list history, property record cards, annual assessment postcards and more, Click here.

 (b) A copy must be served upon the assessor of the municipality in which the property is located or, in the case of a municipal appeal, served upon the taxpayer.